hhas/appleeventbridge/AppleEventBridge/doc-source/11 low-level-apis.md

     - (instancetype)initWithDescriptor:(NSAppleEventDescriptor *)desc;

+Alternatively, to target the current (i.e. host) process:

+    - (instancetype)init;

+[TO DO: alternatively, should AEMApplication implement -initCurrentApplication for consistency with high-level glue APIs, and just stub out -init to return nil?]

 Applications identified by name/path, `file://` URL, or bundle ID will be launched automatically if not already running.
 You can use the `options` argument to customize the launching behavior (e.g. to hide the process upon launch); see the AppKit documentation for `NSWorkspaceLaunchOptions` for details.
 Once running, `AEMApplication` identifies the target application by its process ID for reliability.
 If the application cannot be launched (e.g. it can't be found) then the initializer returns `nil`; if the `error` argument is not `nil` then an `NSError` containing additional error information is also returned.

 Applications identified by `eppc://` URL, process ID, or AEAddressDesc are not launched automatically, so must be running before the `AEMApplication` instance is used, or an error will occur when an Apple event is sent.